Diana Greguska a Wonderful Woman And Mother!

 When my life took a turn for the worst because of drugs and alcohol, my mother was there again for me by visiting me in the hospitals and treatment centers which went on for some years.
 She went above and beyond what I think a mother would be called to do.
 Fortunately, my mom was an unyielding woman with a lot drive, determination, and fight in her, it was best not to get on the wrong side of her, yet she was so very loving.
 My life was a mess, but she seemed always to be there for me with her love and support.
 That is why it was somewhat easy to take care of her the last eight years of her life.
 My mom sacrificed a lot to raise us and me in particular.

-(watch closely…my mom was the first lady in the video getting her hair done).
+(My mom was the first lady in the video getting her hair done)

 I will always remember her being a person who had an incredible sense of humor, and she was very smart and also wise.
 Mom was unyielding and has a personality that drew you to her.
 She tried many things like modeling, piano, traveling, ceramics, Sheep’s Head, boating, cooking, and baking.
 I like to consider that she poured a lot of her life into my life when I was a kid and growing up also, this paid off well for her since when she got old I took care of her for the last eight years of her life as her primary caregiver.
 I took her to Brewers games, out to eat, doctor appointments, church, shopping, groceries, fishing, to play Sheep’s Head at the senior center, and where ever she needed or wanted to go.